c19witness/uk-covid19-inquiry/2023-10-17_module-2/1_Professor_Steven_Riley.rst

 **Professor Steven Riley**: Yep.

-**Ms Morris KC**: There may be utility to using surgical :outline:`face masks` in closed community settings?
+**Ms Morris KC**: There may be utility to using :outline:`surgical face masks` in closed community settings?

 **Professor Steven Riley**: Yes.